Rigobert Song: Managerial career

 In late 2015, Song was reportedly close to becoming the manager of the Chad national team, but an agreement was never finalised.
 In February 2016, Song was appointed as manager of the Cameroon A' team, which is composed of players based in Cameroon.
 Following his hospitalisation for a brain aneurysm and subsequent recovery, Song resumed coaching duties in 2017, ahead of the qualification stage of the 2018 African Nations Championship.
 He led the team into the tournament, which saw Cameroon finish bottom of their group after two losses and a draw.

 In April 2018, Song was one of 77 applicants for the vacant Cameroon national team job.
 He assumed the role on a caretaker basis later in the year.

 On 17 October 2018, FECAFOOT announced that Song would take control of the Cameroon under-23 team for the 2019 Africa U-23 Cup of Nations campaign.

 On 28 February 2022, it was announced that Song had replaced Toni Conceição as the manager of the Cameroon national team.
 He guided Cameroon to the 2022 FIFA World Cup, after beating Algeria in the final hurdle.
 At the 2022 FIFA World Cup, his Cameroon team failed to progress from the group stage, despite guiding Cameroon to their first World Cup victory since 2002 against the mighty Brazil, with a shock 1–0 win.

 On 29 February 2024, he was dismissed from the job, following Cameroon's poor performance in the 2023 Africa Cup of Nations.

-He became the Central African Republic national football team manager in January 2025 ahead of the 2024 African Nations Championship in August 2025.
+He became the Central African Republic national football team manager on 14 January 2025 ahead of the 2024 African Nations Championship in August 2025.
+His role as manager was not announced by the Central African Football Federation until 3 March 2025, and after claims the Federation was not consulted in the process, he was dismissed from his role on 10 March 2025.